zurichat/Documentation/docs/Plugins/goals.md

 ## Authorization

-Take note, all api's endpoint in this plugin required you authenticated.
+Take note, all API's endpoint in this plugin required you authenticated.

 ## Sidebar Endpoint